Loans for Consolidating Debt

 They understand that debt consolidation can be a positive step to get your finances back on track and can accommodate more niche circumstances.

-However, these lenders may also offer debt consolidation loans which come with slightly higher interest rates or additional requirements for you to fulfil, such as providing collateral or finding a guarantor to provide extra security.
+However, these lenders may also offer debt consolidation loans, which come with slightly higher interest rates or additional requirements for you to fulfil, such as providing collateral or finding a guarantor to provide extra security.

-Before you take the plunge, it's worth noting that whilst you may be approved for a debt consolidation loan despite having less-than-perfect credit, the terms and interest rates offered to you may not be as favourable.
+Before you take the plunge, it’s worth noting that whilst you may be approved for a debt consolidation loan despite having less-than-perfect credit, the terms and interest rates offered may not be as favourable.

 This is unfortunate, but it protects the lender from any potential losses.

-It's therefore important to carefully assess the terms you’re offered and determine if the loan will truly benefit your financial situation before signing on the dotted line.
+It’s, therefore, important to carefully assess the terms you’re offered and determine if the loan will truly benefit your financial situation before signing on the dotted line.

 Which loans can I consolidate?